Erev: Plot summary

 The novel tells the story of a Jewish family in Eastern Europe over four centuries, from its escape from a blood libel in medieval Germany to Russia in the early twentieth century.
-On the example of the Boyar's family history, author tells us about the fate of Jewish people throughout the 20th century – from the end of the Russo-Japanese War until the end of World War II and creation the state of Israel.
-The novel paints a rich and intricate gallery of characters facing consistent persecution, while ideology ranges from Czarism to Stalinism and Nazism.The Boiar family, although it suffered heavy losses by brutal upheavals of the era, never stopped fighting for its spiritual and physical survival.
+On the example of the Boyar's family history, author tells us about the fate of Jewish people throughout the 20th century – from the end of the Russo-Japanese War until the end of World War II and the creation of Israel|the state of Israel.
+The novel paints a rich and intricate gallery of characters facing consistent persecution, while ideology ranges from Tsarist autocracy to Stalinism and Nazism.
+The Boyar family, although it suffered heavy losses in the brutal upheavals of the era, never stopped fighting for its spiritual and physical survival.

 Critical reception

 Professor Shlomo Bikel has said: "Erev is one of the most important works that Soviet-Yiddish literature has given us."